Chart Analysis

 OML Daily Timeframe Chart as of 29 April 2026

-oOh!media (ASX: OML) — Receives Unsolicited A$1.40 Per Share Takeover Offer from Pacific Equity Partners
+oOh!media (ASX: OML) Receives Unsolicited A$1.40 Per Share Takeover Bid From Pacific Equity Partners — 65% Premium to Record Low as Board Evaluates

 | Detail | Value |